 Immigration is the magic lever governments (of all colours) have become addicted to in order to boost GDP (and housing prices).
-If GDP looks to be slowing, just let a few more thousand people into the country and watch the GDP grow, although, with the growing discontent at the ongoing housing crisis and the increasingly weaker GDP, the party might be nearing an end with the March quarter GDP growth of 0.1% the lowest since December 2021.
+If GDP looks to be slowing, just let a few tens of thousands more people into the country and watch the GDP grow, although, with the growing discontent at the ongoing housing crisis and the increasingly weaker GDP, the party might be nearing an end with the June quarter GDP growth of 0.2%, albeit up from 0.1% recorded for the March quarter (see Figure 2).